 – “Adult D. coriacea turtles subsist almost entirely on jellyfish.
 Due to their obligate feeding nature, leatherback turtles help control jellyfish populations.
 Leatherbacks also feed on other soft-bodied organisms, such as tunicates and cephalopods,” according to Wikipedia.

-- “An estimated one third of adult leatherbacks have ingested plastic.
+– “An estimated one third of adult giant leatherback sea turtles have ingested plastic.
 Plastic enters the oceans along the west coast of urban areas, where leatherbacks forage; with Californians using upwards of 19 billion plastic bags every year.
 Several species of sea turtles commonly ingest plastic marine debris, and even small quantities of debris can kill sea turtles by obstructing their digestive tracts.
 Nutrient dilution, which occurs when plastics displace food in the gut, affects the nutrient gain and consequently the growth of sea turtles.
 Ingestion of marine debris and slowed nutrient gain leads to increased time for sexual maturation that may affect future reproductive behaviors.
 These turtles have the highest risk of encountering and ingesting plastic bags offshore of San Francisco Bay, the Columbia River mouth, and Puget Sound.”

 – How long they live is currently something of a mystery.
 Some researchers estimate up to 80 years, while others estimate a likely average of 30-45.
 There is not any good reason to say that they could not live for considerably longer than that though.
 Some turtle species have very long lifespans.